aysnrdurak/Object-Oriented-Programming-Projects/README.md

 ## 🧮 Calculator

+With this project we can see simple class and methods structures.
+I created a calculator it can do three operations.

 ## 🖥 Simple Website

-You can learn inheritance with this project
+You can learn inheritance with this project.

 ## 📐 Shapes

+With this project you can see and use abstract classes/ abstract methods.

 ## 🚗 Rent Vehicle

+It is our first usable website project.
+I creadted 2 file: first file have our sample classes and methods, second one is using first files classes/methods and it have website site.

 ##### Project Ideas